Dhebug/GameLauncher/README.md

 A quickly hacked launcher for the Steam version of Encounter

 # Change history
+- 1.0.0.0
-1.0.0.0 - First version
+  - First version
+- 1.0.0.1
+   - Added options to minimize and quit after launch
+- 1.0.0.2
-1.0.0.1 - Added options to minimize and quit after launch 1.0.0.2 - Added options to not restore the position of the dialog on startup
+  - Added options to not restore the position of the dialog on startup
+  - Modified the achievement handling to reset achievements of older game versions
+- 1.0.0.3
-          Modified the achievement handling to reset achievements of older game versions 1.0.0.3 - Added hyperlinks to open the homepage, manual and support emails
+  - Added hyperlinks to open the homepage, manual and support emails
+- 1.0.0.4
+  - Support email should not have two : after the mailto
+  - German layout should be QWERTZ, not QWERTYZ
+  - Fixed (I hope) the problem with the minimized window that cannot be restored

 # Updating the build in Steam
 - Prepare and upload the new build with either SteamCMD or the SteamPipe Build Uploader